-The Trust, which was formed in 1968, is an entirely voluntary organisation and relies on the energy and determination of the Committee and Trustees.
+The Trust, which was formed 48 years ago, is an entirely voluntary organisation and relies on the energy and determination of the Committee and Trustees.
 Run from the Weald of Kent, the Trust gives grants to people all over the United Kingdom in order that they may continue to garden, despite disability or advancing illness.
 A person of any age can apply.
 It is their love of gardening that counts!

 The Trust’s annual income is raised through donations, legacies or fund-raising events.